wujq95/Network-Protocol-Analyzer/README.md

 The software provides the bar chart, the pie chart, and the table to help users perform statistical analysis on types, numbers, and proportions of all data packets.

 #### Auxiliary information provision
 The software can also provide users with host information and network card information.
-Users can obtain the host name, IP address, and MAC address and other important information.
+Users can obtain the Hostname, IP address, and MAC address and other important information.

 ## Reference
 [JPcap](http://jpcap.sourceforge.net/javadoc/index.html)